TABurrows/taburrows.github.io/_docs/google-cloud/database-migration.md

     Terraform is considered a First-Class citizen on Google Cloud 4.)
 Optimize
     Assess the current environment, set your optimization goals and then optimize for those goals.
 Re-assess.

+### Database Migration

+Five Steps to migrate a db:
+- transfer the data
+    - Interconnect - increments of 10Gb
+    - Transfer Appliance (you keep the encryption key, in case of theft or loss, data is secured)
+    - Consider using Cloud Storage as a Staging Area
+    - Storage Transfer Service can be used to transfer data from another CSP's buckets or from on-prem file servers
+        - Transfer jobs are simple to create and can be run on a recurring schedule if needed
+- resolve any data integration issues
+    - For Data Transformations, use Cloud Dataflow (Apache Beam), Cloud Data Fusion (Apache Spark) or Cloud Composer (Apache Airflow)
+    - 3rd party tools such as Striim
+- validate the migration
+    - use automated testing:
+        - Unit tests verify each individual function, property, stored procedure, trigger etc.
+        - Integration tests ensure that different components work together eg. clients can use services, services can use their databases
+        - Regression tests ensure that the new platform is consistent with the older one, that new functionality does not break older code
+        For lower-level tests, use an automation framework that works with your favourite programming language.
+There are also many third-party testing tools that you can use for system, security and black-box testing
+- promote the new database
+    - use SRE techniques to ensure that the new server works before the switchover With a Green/Blue deployment, you run both environments at the same time.
+You test the new environment before migrating workloads on to it.
+Then when ready switch environments where the Blue environment becomes Green and vice versa.
+With a Canary deployment you run both the old and new environments simultaneously, gradually migrating production requests to the new environment and monitoring for errors.
+If there are no errors increase the traffic to the new environment until all traffic has been moved.
+- retire the old database

+### Database Migration Approaches

+Generally four choices, choose based on how much downtime can be tolerated and the complexity of the environment:
+- Scheduled Maintenance
+    For when you can tolerate some downtime.
+Define a time window when the database and applications will be unavailable.
+Migrate to the new Database, then migrate Client connections.
+The length of the window will depend on the amount of data you need to transfer.
+It might be possible to do an initial migration of historical data, then only load the diff during the window.
+- Continuous Replication
+    Use the built-in replication tools to synch old and new DBs.
+Then move client connections and then retire the old DB.
+Makes sense for on-prem Oracle to BMS.
+- Split Reading and Writing
+    Here the clients read and write to both the old and new databases for some amount of time. (requires code changes)
+- Data Access Microservice
+    All data access is encapsulated or hidden behind the serivce.
+First migrate all client connections to the service, the service then handles migration from the old to new DB (making split reading and writing seamless to the client).
+Complex but is useful when you have many clients to migrate and can tolerate minimal or no downtime.